Child feeding a kangaroo at Bonorong Wildlife Sanctuary.

 Get your booking confirmed instantly

-Bonorong Wildlife Sanctuary is home to animals that are now extinct everywhere but in Tasmania.
+Tasmania is home to animals that are now extinct everywhere but at Bonorong Wildlife Sanctuary.

 Child feeding a kangaroo at Bonorong Wildlife Sanctuary.

-The sanctuary is home to many species, including large groups of kangaroos and others that are now rare or extinct elsewhere in Australia.
-You have the option to explore on your own or join one of the daily guided tours available at 10:30 AM, 11:30 AM, 1:30 PM, and 3:30 PM.
-Each tour lasts around 45 minutes and is led by knowledgeable keepers who share interesting facts and stories about the animals you’ll meet.
+Located in Hobart, the Bonorong Wildlife Sanctuary is home to many species that face extinction elsewhere in Australia but thrive here alongside large mobs of free-ranging kangaroos.
+To enhance your visit, consider participating in one of four daily guided tours available at 10:30 AM, 11:30 AM, 1:30 PM, or 3:30 PM.
+Each tour lasts approximately 45 minutes and is conducted by friendly keepers who share fascinating information about the animals.

 Kangaroo standing in open field at Bonorong Wildlife Sanctuary, Tasmania.